 For full details on Admin Options, see the Field Admin Options documentation.

-To define a custom ID field, add a new field with the name
+To define a custom ID field, add a top-level field with the name

 property set to id